hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/tenant.md

 ---
 sidebar_label: Tenant
-title: The Tenant
+title: Tenant
 ---

-A Tenant represents an organisation or entity and is the highest scope within hamlet.
-All configuration applied at this layer is going to influence all Accounts and Products within it.
+A tenant represents an organisation or entity and it is the highest scope within hamlet.
+All configuration applied at this layer is will influence all accounts and products within it.

 ## Creating the Tenant

-Create your first hamlet Tenant.
-After entering the command you will be asked a series of questions to help bootstrap the Tenant structure.
-The default option - available by leaving the prompt blank - is displayed in square-brackets.
+Create your first hamlet tenant.
+After entering the command you will be asked a series of questions to help bootstrap the tenant structure.
+The default option - available by leaving the prompt blank - is displayed in square brackets.

 ```bash
 hamlet @ ~/cmdb